openstack/ceilometer/doc/source/architecture.rst

 Alarming
 --------

-The Alarming component of Ceilometer, first delivered in the Havana version, allows you to set alarms based on threshold evaluation for a collection of samples.
+The alarming component of Ceilometer, first delivered in the Havana version, allows you to set alarms based on threshold evaluation for a collection of samples.
 An alarm can be set on a single meter, or on a combination.
 For example, you may want to trigger an alarm when the memory consumption reaches 70% on a given instance if the instance has been up for more than 10 min.
 To setup an alarm, you will call :ref:`Ceilometer's API server <alarms-api>` specifying the alarm conditions and an action to take.

 Of course, if you are not administrator of the cloud itself, you can only set alarms on meters for your own components.
 You can also :ref:`send your own meters <user-defined-data>` from within your instances, meaning that you can trigger alarms based on application centric data.

 There can be multiple form of actions, but two have been implemented so far:

 1. :term:`HTTP callback`: you provide a URL to be called whenever the alarm has been set off.
 The payload of the request contains all the details of why the alarm was triggered.
 2. :term:`log`: mostly useful for debugging, stores alarms in a log file.

 For more details on this, we recommend that you read the blog post by